JohnReedLOL/understanding-scala/README.md

 # UnderstandingScala
-Understanding the Scala language through a tour-do-force of features
+###### Understanding the Scala language through a tour-de-force of features

-This repository aims at providing features and showing what those features compile into.
+Provides features and shows what those features compile into.

 Source code is in [here](src/main/scala/pkg/Main.scala).